 - Prune stray runners (little vines that curl away from the main plant).

 If you follow all these tips, you’ll have abundant strawberries during peak season.
 This will ensure ripe fruit for harvesting as quickly as possible.

 Will Strawberries Ripen in a Paper Bag?

 Strawberries will not ripen in a paper bag.
-The paper bag method is a well-known way to ripen some citrus fruits and mangoes (among others).
+The paper bag method is a well-known way to ripen some citrus fruits, mangoes, and avocados.
 This trick works for some fruit ripening because of exogenous ethylene (a ripening gas released by some fruit).
 However, strawberries do not react to ethylene gas unless they are still attached to their plant.

 Can You Leave Strawberries Out to Ripen?

 The only way to get your strawberry fruit ripe is to leave it on the plant until it is ripe.
-It is only a rare, select few fruits like bananas that can continue to ripen after being picked.
-You can’t ripen strawberries in a container no matter how long you wait.
+Only a few fruits like bananas can continue to ripen after being picked.
+Most berries stop ripening once they’ve been harvested.